 Empowerment Support Group

 CSUSB cares about survivors of abuse.
 If you find that you want a place to talk with other student survivors of these abuses, the Advocate provides a weekly, drop-in, confidential support group for any CSUSB student who has experienced:

-The Spring Quarter 2020 Drop-In Empowerment Support Group meets every Friday from 12:00PM-1:30 PM starting April 10th through June 19th, 2020.
-We do not typically meet week 10, but if the group agrees we might also meet an additional time.
+The Spring Quarter 2021 Drop-In Empowerment Support Group meets every Friday from 12:00PM-1:30 PM.
+We do not typically meet week 15, but if the group agrees we might also meet an additional time.
 This group is open to all genders.
-The group will take place on the Counseling side of the Health Center building.
-Let reception know you are there for the Empowerment Support group and have a seat in the lobby, as the Advocate will walk you back to the room at 12:00 PM.
+The group will take place virtually via HIPAA secure Zoom.
 There is no pre-appointment needed and you may come as often as you choose.

 For more information on the Empowerment Support Group please contact Cortni.Alexander@csusb.edu.

 All-Gender Empowerment Support Group For Survivors of Intimate Partner Violence, Sexual Assault, Stalking, and Child Abuse

 Drop in; confidential.
 Give support.
 Receive support.
 Increase coping skills.
 Share your story- or feel free not to.